Certificates of Insurance are easy to manage in Forms Boss.

 Complete this section only if you are certifying garage liability.
 Use

-Complete this section only if you are certifying some type of excess
+Complete this section only if you are certifying some type of excess or

-basis.
-Also show any deductible or retention amount.
+show any deductible or retention amount.

 Workers Compensation and Employers' Liability

-If workers compensation coverage is based on statutory limits, check
+If workers compensation coverage is based on statutory limits, check the

-applicable to "Each Accident", "Disease-Each Employee" and
+"Each Accident", "Disease-Each Employee" and "Disease-Policy Limit".

-This section certifies other coverages that are not listed on the
+This section certifies other coverages that are not listed on the form.

-policy expiration date and limits sections should be completed.
+expiration date and limits sections should be completed.